The Dragon Tamers - Cover

 “What’s it doing?”
 S’re asked.

 As they watched, the lights slowly lost their glow until the whole thing went dark.
 Looking at each other again, they jumped when the lock clicked open.
-Reaching out, S’re opened the top to reveal a storm gray egg perfectly cushioned within.
+Drawn to the pulsing force she felt radiating through her, she slowly reached out and pulled open the top to reveal a storm gray egg perfectly cushioned within.
 Her breath caught, absolutely mesmerized, and she placed her hand against the warm, bumpy shell.
 She could feel movement inside, but more than that, she could feel the hatchling.
 It knew- he knew- she was there, and he was tired of waiting.

 A sharp rap under her hand caused her to snatch it back in surprise.
 Squealing, the hatchling clawed and tapped all along its shell until a long crack appeared before more cracks radiated out and the shell shattered.
 Poking its slender head out into the world, egg slime dripped all over.
 Opening large, metallic copper eyes, they had to figure out how to track together before peering up at S’re’s face.